drobosky-create/TeamTrack/replit.md

 - **Routing**: Wouter for client-side routing with role-based access.
 - **State Management**: TanStack Query for server state management and caching.
 - **UI Components**: Shadcn/ui built on Radix UI primitives, integrated with Material Dashboard React components for a sophisticated visual design.
-- **Styling**: Tailwind CSS with CSS variables for theming and responsive design.
-Universal theme integration with database-driven UI tokens allows for real-time, admin-controlled brand customization.
+- **Styling**: Tailwind CSS with universal token-based theming system.
+All styling properties (colors, gradients, spacing, shadows, typography) are defined in tokens.json as the single source of truth.
+Material-UI themes are dynamically generated from these tokens.
+Components reference theme.tokens or theme.gradients for all visual properties - no hardcoded values allowed.
 - **Form Handling**: React Hook Form with Zod validation.

 ## Backend Architecture